thomasbaden/simple-python-observable/README.md

 Note that notifications only occur if the `Observable` itself is set to a value.
-If one sets the `Observable` to be a list, dict, or other object, modifications to said objects will not notify observers; only setting the `Observerable` itself to a new value will notify observers.
+If one sets the `Observable` to be a list, dict, or other object, modifications to said objects will not notify observers; only setting the `Observable` itself to a new value will notify observers.

 Example usage:
 ```python